in

 How To Choose A Bookcase

-Metal rack and books There are a lot of elements you need to consider when you’re in the process of choosing types of bookcases for any room in your home or office.
+There are a lot of elements you need to consider when you’re in the process of choosing types of bookcases for any room in your home or office.
+Here are some of the fine points to take note of before you go ahead with a purchase:

-Size.
-You need to measure out the floor space and the height you’re looking for in a bookcase size.
+Size: You need to measure out the floor space and the height you’re looking for in a bookcase size.
 This will help you narrow your options when drowning in so many options.

 It would also be wise to measure the shelf space to ensure they provide for your shelving needs.
 If you are storing different books, novels, textbooks you may want to measure their height to ensure they fit.
 The same goes for any container, bins or boxes you may be storing on the book shelf.

-Design.
-The next thing you must consider is how well it will fit in with the rest of the other design elements in your space.
+Design: The next thing you must consider is how well it will fit in with the rest of the other design elements in your space.

 The last thing you want is a book rack that sticks out like a sore thumb.
 You would want to go with a design that complements the rest of your space, not contradict it.
 If you’re furnishing your office, check our guide of home office built in ideas here.

-Mid century modern chair and a renovated bookcase Style.
-It would help if you also considered the style that you’re going for.
+Style: It would help if you also considered the style that you’re going for.
 This ties in with your décor and the vibe you want to achieve for your bookcase.

 If you’re looking for alternative styles here are a couple of suggestions: